SPANA delivers local workshops that help animal owners develop their harness-making skills.

 Amou’s agonising harness wounds

-Amou is a six year old donkey from Mali who helps his owner, Yaya, eke out a living by transporting refuse to the dumps.
+Amou is a six-year-old donkey from Mali who helps his owner, Yaya, earn a small income by transporting refuse to the dumps.
 Day after day, Amou pulls his cart using a poorly fitting neckband that rubs his skin raw, leaving a painful open wound.

 As he works, the wound becomes worse and increasingly at risk of infection.
 In hot and humid climates where bacteria thrive, untreated harness wounds can quickly turn deadly.
 Even small injuries can become gateways for serious infections such as tetanus – a disease which can cause a slow and painful death.